bergholt/triptych/README.md

 ## About

-*Sun: A Triptych for the Solar Eclipse* treats language as a combinatory machine in the Hjelmslevian sense of glossematics: meaning emerges from finite elements permuted through fixed constraints.
+*Sun* treats language as a combinatory machine in the Hjelmslevian sense of glossematics: meaning emerges from finite elements permuted through fixed constraints.
 A ten-word grid of nouns, verbs, adverbs, and the deictic *now* generates seventy-two variants, structurally mapped onto the seventy-two eclipses of Saros 126.

 ## Why Prolog

 Prolog was chosen because its architecture mirrors the structuralist logic of the combinatory machine.
 Unlike procedural languages, Prolog is declarative: it defines the linguistic system's constraints rather than the steps to execute them.
 This serves Hjelmslev's glossematics directly, where meaning emerges from the formal relations between elements.

-The project requires 72 permutations mapped onto the Saros 126 cycle.
+The project requires 72 permutations.
 Prolog's built-in backtracking engine handles this natively, exhaustively exploring the ten-word grid to realize every variant.
 Its roots in computational linguistics allow for precise control over syntactic order and deictic anchoring.

 ## Usage